SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-logs-source.md

 ### AWS console

-1. Follow AWS's steps to [Publish flow logs to CloudWatch Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-cwl.html).
+1. Follow these steps from AWS to [Publish flow logs to CloudWatch Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-cwl.html).

-1. Follow AWS's steps to set up a [CloudWatch Logs subscription](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#FirehoseExample) to send any incoming log events that match defined filters to your Amazon Kinesis Data Firehose delivery stream.
+1. Follow these steps from AWS to set up a [CloudWatch Logs subscription](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#FirehoseExample) to send any incoming log events that match defined filters to your Amazon Kinesis Data Firehose delivery stream.

 1. Use the [**Create Delivery Stream** wizard](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-http) to configure Firehose to deliver logs to Sumo Logic.
 You will provide the wizard with the Source URL you copied after creating the AWS Kinesis Firehose for Logs Source.